mcthomas/awesome-terminal-art/README.md

 ## Requirements

-- must be made for fun and not purely utilitarian (a beautiful system process viewer wouldn't make the cut, or even something like [hollywood;](https://github.com/dustinkirkland/hollywood) neither would indicators like [ILoveCandy](https://bbs.archlinux.org/viewtopic.php?id=121699))
+- must be made for fun and not purely utilitarian (a beautiful system process viewer wouldn't make the cut, or even something like [hollywood;](https://github.com/dustinkirkland/hollywood) neither would indicators like [ILoveCandy](https://bbs.archlinux.org/viewtopic.php?id=121699) or purely data aids like $ curl wttr.in/moon)
 - must display in some shell, but no specific character encoding or formatting requirements
 - can be an easter egg within a program
-- cannot be a terminal "effect" requiring input e.g. [lolcat](https://github.com/busyloop/lolcat)
+- cannot be exclusively a terminal "effect" requiring input e.g. [lolcat](https://github.com/busyloop/lolcat) or [figlet](https://github.com/cmatsuoka/figlet)
-- cannot be a "filter" of other content e.g. [ascii.theater](https://ascii.theater/); content must be built for the shell
+- cannot be a filter or conversion of other visual content e.g. [ascii.theater](https://ascii.theater/); content must be made for the shell
 - cannot be an audio visualizer e.g. [cava](https://github.com/karlstav/cava)
 - cannot be an [asciinema](https://asciinema.org/) cast
 - cannot be a [game](https://github.com/ligurio/awesome-ttygames)